statisticsnorway/json-stat.java/README.md

 Usage
 =====

-Add json stat dependency into your project
+Add json stat dependency into your project:

 ````xml
 <dependency>